 Zion Williamson has had a sensational start.
 The rookie who was injured for the first 44 games of the year, has played an average of 24 minutes and 18 points and almost 9 rebounds a game in the four he has played.
 But how good is the star out of Duke?

-If we are going to use a scale of one to ten on how his future in the NBA will turn up, I will place it at a seven.
+If we are going to use a scale of one to ten on how his future in the NBA will turn out, I will place it at a seven.
 He has the game.
 I mean when he goes out there he puts up numbers for the minutes he played and he has the record of 2-2 and in those two wins he played a combined 18 more minutes than his losses showing he is helping this team out.

 He is the future of the Pelicans.
 He brings in wins and is purely a great player that any team would.
 But why is he a seven?